varundhawan5792/varundhawan.com/_posts/2022-01-18-skeuomorphic-book-cover-css.md

 date:   2022-01-18 11:11:00 +0530
 categories: web
 permalink: /blog/:year/:month/:day/:title
-excerpt: I was inspired by the look and feel of books Apple Book.
+excerpt: I was inspired by the look and feel of books in Apple Books.
 Created the same effect in CSS for the blog.
 ---

-I was quite inspired by the way Apple Book shows their bookshelf.
-The books have a physical appearance which greatly enhances the visual appeal.
+I was quite inspired by the way Apple Books shows their bookshelf.
+They turn every book into a hardbound which greatly enhances the visual appeal.
 It was clearly being done by adding a layer of styling on top of the book cover because the ebook I imported did not contain the physical attributes.

 ![Apple Books](/assets/blog/images/apple-books.png)